 Don’t think I dozed but my eyes closed for a while after I finished my half of the book.
 It was going to be a long, tiring day ahead.

 Nov 9 – We arrived in Lima at 4 a.m. but Blaine and Deb’s bags were delayed for some reason.
 Ours had arrived on the carousel right away.
+Eventually their bags appeared and we made our way out.
 A cab driver was waiting for us and took us to Hotel El Ducado.
 Asleep by 5:30 am but awake again at 7:30 am to get ready for our bike tour of Lima that Gaye had booked a few weeks before.
 We had breakfast at the hotel then off to the bike shop by 10.
 Jose, the tour guide who Gaye had arranged, had bikes waiting and after signing forms we were off on city tour.
 Lots of traffic, horns, some nice separated bike lanes and some quiet streets.
 Peruvian drivers verge on manic and impatient but, remarkably, we didn’t see any collisions.
 It’s a chaos that they are used to, obviously.
 The historical centre was busy and crowded and we had to walk our bikes a few times when the crowds got too thick.
 Stopped for lunch at 2 p.m. at Tinta.
 Got back to the bike shop at 5:30 after 23 kms of touring.
 Here’s a link to the tour route.
 Had supper in a mall by the ocean then went back to the hotel to pick up our bags and grab taxis to the bus station (30 soles per cab).
 Took the Excluciva overnight bus to Nazca, with the fold-flat sleeping pods on upper level.
 Very comfortable and we all got a good sleep.
 If you ever take a Peruvian bus – get the 180° sleeping pods, even for day trips.
 The extra expense is worth it!

 Nov 10 – Arrived in Nazca at 4 a.m. and the taxis that Lucille had arranged were waiting for us.
 Got to the Travel One hotel and went immediately up to the room.
 Again, asleep by 5:30 and awake at 7:30 but with enough sleep because of the overnight bus.
 The cost of the hotel was only $9 US each!
 The driver from the hotel/airline (Aeronazca) drove us to airport, arranged the flight over the lines, drove us back to the hotel to pick up our bags, and drove us to the bus.
 Said it was all included in hotel price!
 We all gave him good tips.
 The flight over the Nazca lines, and the bored commentary by the pilot (“…and, pay attention, here we see the triangles…”), was pretty unremarkable.
 The lines/figures, for the most part, are very indistinct.
 It was a clear day but they were hard to see, except for the 2 by the observation tower on the highway.
 That is understandable considering their age but there are a lot of other much more recent and distracting lines (survey lines?, vehicle tracks?) that serve as graffiti on that ancient canvas.
 Although I am glad that I did see them, I would not recommend spending the time and money to see them if any of my friends plan to travel to Peru in the future, especially if time is an issue.
 We had lunch at Mamashama and walked back to bus station for the Cruz del Sur trip to Arequipa.